getsolus/help-center-docs/docs/user/software/desktops/index.md

 :::caution

-We plan to deprecate the MATE Desktop, for a similar experience, consider XFCE.
+We plan to deprecate the MATE Desktop, for a similar experience, consider Xfce.

 :::